-If you frequent any of the popular car audio forums, you’ll notice that this question “how to break in a subwoofer” comes up quite a bit.
+If you have frequently visited any of the popular car audio forums, you'll notice that this question "how to break in a subwoofer" comes up quite a bit.
 So, is it real or just a myth?
-Let’s find out.
+Let's find out.

 Additionally, and from personal experience of over 15 years of experience in the car audio industry, subwoofers that underwent a break-in period of time tend to last a bit longer than those that are pushed to hit really hard out of the box.

 Breaking in a subwoofer properly takes time.
 I'd say at least a few of days, during which time the performance will change and eventually stabilize.

 So, after you've had your subwoofer mounted in the right size enclosure and supplied with enough power from your amplifier, play some heavy continuous-bass music at a medium or low volume for a couple of hours each day.

 It's highly-recommended to have a steady load on your subwoofer during the break-in period.
 Bear in mind that music tracks with sporadic or intermittent bass won’t do the trick.